 - Workflow Automation: Users can create custom workflows to automate routine tasks.
 These workflows can integrate various applications and services, streamlining operations and improving efficiency.

-- AI Integration: Power Automate incorporates AI capabilities, allowing for more intelligent and adaptive solutions.
-This includes features like AI Copilot, which assists in creating flows.
+- AI Integration: Power Automate incorporates AI capabilities, enabling more intelligent and adaptive solutions.
+Businesses can leverage an AI Copilot development company to enhance automation workflows and streamline processes.

 - Data Synchronization and Notifications: The platform enables synchronization of files across different applications and services.
 It also allows for the setup of notifications and alerts based on specific events within workflows.